dbalsom/angular-resizable/README.md

 ## Why?

 Reklino's original directive was 90% of what I needed, but I didn't want my resize directive to add DOM elements.
-Instead, this version allows the resizing handle element to be specified by a 'handle' attribute.
+Instead, this version allows the resizing handle element to be specified by a `handle` attribute.
 The downside is you have to provide your own handle element, but it allows for greater customization.

-Additionally, a css style 'resize-handle' is provided that can decorate your handle with pseudo-elements.
+Additionally, a css style `resize-handle` is provided that can decorate your handle with pseudo-elements.

 ## Usage